 Fred Farthing - Counsellor

 Fred provides counseling services at CFS with individuals, couples, and families.
-He holds a Master’s Degree in Educational Psychology with a focus on Family Therapy and experience in teaching and counselling in alternate education programs.
-Fred was a school counsellor for 14 years and works with individuals, couples, and families.
-He is licensed with Sask.
-College of Psychologists and registered with Canadian Register of Health Service Psychologists.
+He holds a Master’s Degree in Educational Psychology with a focus on Counselling and has experience in teaching and counseling in alternate education programs.
+He is licensed with Saskatchewan College of Psychologists and registered with the Canadian Register of Health Service Psychologists.
 He has 4 adult children and 6 grandchildren and loves spending his free time with his loved ones.